 It’s not strictly necessary to reserve in advance for most sightseeing cruises, but especially during peak tourist season it’s something I recommend.

-- You can compare popular sightseeing cruises of the Seine and book online here (via Come to Paris).
+- You can compare popular sightseeing cruises on the Seine and book online here (via GetYourGuide).

 - To read reviews from fellow travelers and select the right cruise for you, visit this page (at TripAdvisor).